-Tropical deep convective transition characteristics, including precipitation pickup, occurrence 6 probability and distribution tails related to extreme events are analyzed using uncoupled and 7 coupled versions of the Community Climate System Model (CCSM) under present-day and 8 global warming conditions.
-Atmospheric Model Intercomparison Project-type simulations 9 using a 0.5 degree version of the uncoupled model yield good matches to satellite retrievals 10 for convective transition properties analyzed as a function of bulk measures of water va-11 por and tropospheric temperature.
-Present-day simulations with the 1.0 degree coupled 12 model show transition behavior not very different from that seen in the higher resolution 13 uncoupled version.
-Frequency of occurrence of column water vapor (CWV) for precipitating 14 points shows reasonable agreement with the retrievals, including the longer-than-Gaussian 15 tails of the distributions.
-The probability density functions of precipitating grid points col-16 lapse toward similar form when normalized by the critical CWV for convective onset in both 17 historical and global warming cases.
-Under global warming conditions, the following state-18 ments can be made regarding the precipitation statistics in the model: (i) as the rainfall 19 pickup shifts to higher CWV with warmer temperatures, the critical CWV for the current 20 climate is a good predictor for the same quantity under global warming with the shift given 21 by straightforward conditional instability considerations; (ii) to a first approximation the 22 probability distributions shift accordingly, except that (iii) frequency of occurrence in the 23 longer-than-Gaussian tail increases considerably, with implications for occurrences of ex-24 treme events, and thus (iv) precipitation conditional averages on CWV and tropospheric 25 temperature show disproportionate increases at the highest values of each.
-26
+Tropical deep convective transition characteristics, including precipitation pickup, occurrence probability and distribution tails related to extreme events are analyzed using uncoupled and coupled versions of the Community Climate System Model (CCSM) under present-day and global warming conditions.
+Atmospheric Model Intercomparison Project-type simulations using a 0.5 degree version of the uncoupled model yield good matches to satellite retrievals for convective transition properties analyzed as a function of bulk measures of water vapor and tropospheric temperature.
+Present-day simulations with the 1.0 degree coupled model show transition behavior not very different from that seen in the higher resolution uncoupled version.
+Frequency of occurrence of column water vapor (CWV) for precipitating points shows reasonable agreement with the retrievals, including the longer-than-Gaussian tails of the distributions.
+The probability density functions of precipitating grid points collapse toward similar form when normalized by the critical CWV for convective onset in both historical and global warming cases.
+Under global warming conditions, the following statements can be made regarding the precipitation statistics in the simulation: (i) as the rainfall pickup shifts to higher CWV with warmer temperatures, the critical CWV for the current climate is a good predictor for the same quantity under global warming with the shift given by straightforward conditional instability considerations; (ii) to a first approximation the probability distributions shift accordingly, except that (iii) frequency of occurrence in the longer-than-Gaussian tail increases considerably, with implications for occurrences of extreme events, and thus (iv) precipitation conditional averages on CWV and tropospheric temperature tend to extend to higher values.